DevSkillsHQ/fullstack-boilerplate-sanic-react/README.md

 - [Backend service](https://github.com/DevSkillsHQ/fullstack-boilerplate-sanic-react/tree/main/app-sanic) - a Sanic service with a `/ping` endpoint.
 Extend with your code.
 - [Frontend app](https://github.com/DevSkillsHQ/fullstack-boilerplate-sanic-react/tree/main/app-react) - a React app.
 Extend with your code.
-- [E2E test suites](https://github.com/DevSkillsHQ/fullstack-boilerplate-sanic-react/tree/main/cypress/integration) - a backend and a frontend Cypress test suites.
+- [E2E test suites](https://github.com/DevSkillsHQ/fullstack-boilerplate-sanic-react/tree/main/cypress/e2e) - a backend and a frontend Cypress test suites.
 Extend with your tests.
 - [Pipeline](https://github.com/DevSkillsHQ/fullstack-boilerplate-sanic-react/blob/main/.github/workflows/tests.yml) - a test Runner that executes the Cypress tests on push to a branch other than `master`/`main`.

 ## Tech Stack

 - React 18
-- create-react-app
+- Vite
 - Python 3
 - Sanic
 - Cypress